jupyterhub/jupyterhub/docs/source/reference/sharing.md

 ```

 where you will be able to confirm the permissions you would like to accept.
-After accepting permissions, you will be redirected to the server.
+After accepting permissions, you will be redirected to the running server.

-TODO: which may or may not be running!
+If the server is not running and you have not also been granted permission to start it,
+you will need to contact the owner of the server to start it.

 ### Listing existing invitations